Cosmos World Foundation Model Platform for Physical AI

-We fine-tune our Cosmos-1.0-Diffusion-7B-Text2World (\cref{sec::diffusion_model}) into a multiple-view world model using the RDS dataset.
+We fine-tune our Cosmos-Predict1-7B-Text2World (\cref{sec::diffusion_model}) into a multiple-view world model using the RDS dataset.
 To ensure consistent video generation across multiple views, we slightly modify the architectural design described in \cref{sec::diffusion_model} and fine-tune the WFM to generate videos from all six cameras simultaneously.

 We build three multi-view world models, summarized in~\cref{tab:post_model_summarize}.
-The first one is called Cosmos-1.0-Diffusion-7B-Text2World-Sample-MultiView, which is a multi-view world model that can generate six camera views based on a text prompt input.
-The second one is called Cosmos-1.0-Diffusion-7B-Text2World-Sample-MultiView-TrajectoryCond.
-This model is built on top of Cosmos-1.0-Diffusion-7B-Text2World-Sample-AV-MultiView and takes an additional trajectory input as the conditional input signal.
-The final model, Cosmos-1.0-Diffusion-7B-Video2World-Sample-MultiView, is fine-tuned from the Diffusion-7B-Video2World-Sample-MultiView model to support video-based conditioning.
+The first one is called Cosmos-Predict1-7B-Text2World-Sample-MultiView, which is a multi-view world model that can generate six camera views based on a text prompt input.
+The second one is called Cosmos-Predict1-7B-Text2World-Sample-MultiView-TrajectoryCond.
+This model is built on top of Cosmos-Predict1-7B-Text2World-Sample-AV-MultiView and takes an additional trajectory input as the conditional input signal.
+The final model, Cosmos-Predict1-7B-Video2World-Sample-MultiView, is fine-tuned from the Diffusion-7B-Video2World-Sample-MultiView model to support video-based conditioning.
 It achieves this by incorporating previous frames into the generation process.
-Cosmos-1.0-Diffusion-7B-Video2World-Sample-MultiView can take the video output from Cosmos-1.0-Diffusion-7B-Text2World-Sample-MultiView and generate its extension.
+Cosmos-Predict1-7B-Video2World-Sample-MultiView can take the video output from Cosmos-Predict1-7B-Text2World-Sample-MultiView and generate its extension.
 All three models output 6 views of 57 frames of video at a resolution of $848 \times 480$.

 \textbf{View-independent positional embedding and view embedding.} Instead of extending the FPS-aware 3D RoPE Positional Embedding to include an additional view dimension, we opt to use the same positional embedding described in \cref{sec::diffusion_model} independently to each view.
 To represent view differences, we modify the denoising function $D_\theta$ to take an additional view embedding as input.
 That is, the camera view information is supplied through global view embeddings instead of positional embedding.